-Suspected or confirmed oseltamivir resistance: for example, contact of known oseltamivir resistant case.
+Suspected or confirmed oseltamivir resistance: for example, individual developing complicated influenza infection following contact with a known oseltamivir resistant case.
 Do not use oseltamivir.
 Some patients considered to have good respiratory function despite their illness may be able to use inhaled zanamivir (Diskhaler®).
-Those who cannot should be considered for nebulised aqueous zanamivir (unlicensed).
-IV zanamivir (unlicensed) may be considered for patients who have already failed to respond to nebulised zanamivir; patients who have developed respiratory conditions affecting nebuliser delivery; patients who have multi-organ involvement or who require intensive care.
+IV zanamivir may be considered for those patients unable to use inhaled zanamivir (Diskhaler®).